Federated Deep Learning for Intrusion Detection in IoT Networks: Methodology

 \subsection{Deep Belief Networks}

-In our experiments, we used a \ac{DNN} and a \ac{DBN} as the basic models for our \ac{FL}.
-In this section, we briefly discuss the structure of a \ac{DBN}.

-\ac{DBN} is a generative model, composed of stacked layers of \ac{RBM} as shown in Fig. \ref{fig:dbn model}.
-An \ac{RBM} is an undirected energy-based model that consists of two layers, namely visible and hidden layer~\cite{Salakhutdinov}.
+\ac{DBN} is a generative model, composed of stacked layers of \ac{RBM}.
+An \ac{RBM} is an undirected energy-based model that consists of two layers, namely visible and hidden layer~\cite {Salakhutdinov}.
 The training process of a \ac{DBN} model requires two phases: unsupervised layer-by-layer training and supervised fine-tuning.
-During unsupervised pre-training, except for the first and last layer, each \ac{RBM} layer is trained one by one using the contrastive divergence algorithm~\cite{Geoffrey}, and the output of each \ac{RBM} is used as input for the subsequent \ac{RBM} layer.
-In the second phase, all weights are fine-tuned by using back-propagation.
-A major advantage of \ac{DBN} is that it can establish a meaningful pattern for the attacks outperforming traditional models.
-For more information on \acp{DBN} please refer to our previous work in~\cite{Othmane}
+During unsupervised pre-training, except for the first and last layer, each \ac{RBM} layer is trained using the contrastive divergence algorithm~\cite{Geoffrey}, and the output of each \ac{RBM} is used as input for the subsequent \ac{RBM} layer.
+In the second phase, all weights are fine-tuned using back-propagation. \acp{DBN} can establish a meaningful pattern for the attacks which outperform traditional models.
+For more details on \acp{DBN}, please refer to our previous work in~\cite{Othmane}.